 Buffalo Center - Thompson is a very small town located in the state of Iowa.
 With a population of 2,456 people and just one neighborhood, Buffalo Center - Thompson is the 215th largest community in Iowa.

-When you are in Buffalo Center - Thompson, you'll notice that it is more blue-collar than most other communities in America.
-36.09% of Buffalo Center - Thompson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Buffalo Center - Thompson is a blue-collar town, with 36.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Buffalo Center - Thompson is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Buffalo Center - Thompson who work in sales jobs (11.82%), management occupations (11.56%), and office and administrative support (7.91%).

 Being a small town, Buffalo Center - Thompson does not have a public transit system used by locals to get to and from work.

-In terms of college education, Buffalo Center - Thompson is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.17% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Buffalo Center - Thompson is somewhat higher than in the average US city of 21.84%: 27.17% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Buffalo Center - Thompson in 2022 was $36,937, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $147,748 for a family of four.
 However, Buffalo Center - Thompson contains both very wealthy and poor people as well.